vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-logging-ltsv/README.md

 # Usage

-Switching vdk logigng to ltsv format is simply installing the plugin:
+Switching vdk logging can be done by simply installing the plugin:

 ```python
 pip install vdk-logging-ltsv